zouxuan2019/iJoozAuth.API/README.md

 -3.Set ijooz.cert as signing key in resource API which need to be protected by jwt token

-# Get User Access Token , password is abc&ABC12
+# Get User Access Token

 POST /connect/token HTTP/1.1
 Host: localhost:7001